Develop new modes of expression

 Wattis Institute for Contemporary Arts

-A nonprofit exhibition venue and research institute, the CCA Wattis Institute for Contemporary Arts shows new and existing work from artists all around the world.
+An acclaimed exhibition venue and research institute, the CCA Wattis Institute for Contemporary Arts shows work from artists all around the world.
 It also dedicates an entire year to reflecting on questions posed by a single artist.
-The Wattis Institute collaborates regularly with the MA in Visual and Critical Studies faculty and students.
+The Wattis Institute collaborates regularly with the faculty and students in the MA in Visual and Critical Studies program.
 Recently, it hosted genre-bending writer and CCA faculty member Dodie Bellamy, who read from her forthcoming novel.

 We’re here to answer your questions